-The Office of the Chief Investment Officer (OCIO) has primary responsibility for investing the DB Plan assets consistent with policies established by The Regents.
+The OCIO has primary responsibility for investing the DB Plan assets consistent with policies established by The Regents.
 The Regents has fiduciary responsibility for establishing the investment policy for the DB Plans and for overseeing the implementation of that policy.